lamnhan/testea/src/doc/terminology.md

 - **Installed**: installed `node_modules/` dependencies
 - **Local**: any files in the `src/` folder

-A **mocked module** is a module that was created to replace the original module for testing purpose.
+A **mocked module** is a module that was created to replace the original module for testea purpose.

 ## `Service` and `mocked service`